iainelder/dotfiles/README.md

 Another helper workflow detects changes and tests any changed installers.

-A generic workflow detects  prepares the Ubuntu container as in the development environment, runs the installer, and then runs the installer again to test idempotency.
+A generic workflow prepares the Ubuntu container as in the development environment, runs the installer, and then runs the installer again to test idempotency.

 ### Duplicate workflow names